katakura/azure-databricks-private-network/README.md

 ## ToDo

-- Create a storage account with private link enabled
 - Use serverless compute via private link
 - Verify that the Databricks workspace is accessible only from a private network